Email Security and Authentication

 • ARC Message Signature header: a DKIM-like signature that takes a snapshot of the message header information, including the to, from, subject, and body.

 • ARC Seal header: another DKIM-like signature that includes the ARC Signature and the ARC Authentication Results header information.
-This ARC Seal header contains a tag called chain validation “cv=”, which contains the outcome of evaluating the existing ARC chain.
-Value can be “none”, “fail” or “pass”
+This ARC Seal has a chain validation tag that looks like this: cv=.
+This header tag hosts the outcome after evaluating the existing ARC chain.
+The three possible values are:

 • None: No ARC chain to validate